qeek-dev/react-qui/packages/form/label/README.md

-# This is a react component based on QUI-Guidline
+# This is a react component based on QUI-Guideline

 You can see the demo follow below steps:
 ### Instructions